ibm-messaging/mq-golang/README.md

 The monitoring data published by the queue manager is not available before that version; the interface also assumes availability of MQI structures from that level of MQ.

+## Health Warning

+This package is provided as-is with no guarantees of support or updates.
+There are also no guarantees of compatibility with any future versions of the package; the API is subject to change based on any feedback.

 ## MQI Description